larsonnj/tictactoe5x5/README.md

 2/18/2020:  Modified by Nathan Larson.
 2/29/2020:  Modified by Benson Mathew.
+11/21/2021: Modified by Nathan Larson.
+    Updated code for new version of keras
 11/26/2021: Modified by Nathan Larson, added info on prototype of UI

 ## Setup

+1. Install Python
+2. Install Python extensions
     TensorFlow-2.1.0 and Keras-2.3.1 are required to be installed before running `play.py`.
     These dependencies can be installed by running the following commands:

         pip install tensorflow
         pip install keras
         pip install matplotlib

 ## Code Structure